 This article aims to give you a straightforward breakdown of how life insurance and pre-existing conditions work, so that you can make a fully informed decision when it comes to comparing and taking out cover.

-Compare pre-existing condition life insurance
+Compare life insurance from these direct brands

 - What is a pre-existing condition?